MustafaBiyikli/SMAQ/Hardware/README.md

 Also some images showing the manufacturing process of our board can be found on this section.

+---
-The fabrication process of the PCB was done through the Tech Services of the School Of Engineering on University of Glasgow.
+The fabrication process of the PCB was done through the Tech Services of the School Of Engineering at University of Glasgow.

 <p align="center">